tum-gis/sensor-nodes/Adafruit 32u4 LoRa/README.md

 The sensor node has been programmed using the [Arduino IDE](https://www.arduino.cc/en/main/software).
 Please note, that in the Arduino framework a program is called a 'Sketch'.

 After the sketch has successfully established a connection to The Things Network it reports the air temperature, humidity, and the voltage of a (possibly) attached LiPo battery every 5 minutes.
 All three values are being encoded in two byte integer values each (in most significant byte order) and then sent as a 6 bytes data packet to the respective TTN application using LoRaWAN port 7.
 Please note, that LoRaWAN messages can be addressed to ports 1-255 (port 0 is reserved); these ports are similar to port numbers 0-65535 when using the Internet TCP/IP protocol.
 Voltage and humidity values are always greater or equal to 0, but the temperature value can also become negative.
-Negative values are represented as a [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement); this must be considered in the Payload Decoding Function used in The Things Network (see below).
+Negative values are represented as a [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement); this must be considered in the Payload Decoding Function used in The Things Network (see [here](#TTN_Payload_Decoding)).

 In between two sensor readings the microcontroller is going into deep sleep mode to save battery power.
 With a 1000 mAh LiPo battery and the current version of the sketch the system can run for at least 5 months.
 (Further optimizations would be possible, for example, not switching on the LED on the microcontroller board during LoRa data transmissions.)

 The employed RFM95 LoRa module does not provide built-in support of the LoRaWAN protocol.
 Thus, it has to be implemented on the ATmega32u4 microcontroller.
 We use the [IBM LMIC (LoraMAC-in-C) library](https://github.com/matthijskooijman/arduino-lmic) for Arduino.
 Since the ATmega32u4 microcontroller only has 32 KB of flash memory and the LMIC library is taking most of it, there is only very limited code space left for the application dealing with the sensors (about 2 KB).
 Nevertheless, this is sufficient to query some sensors like in our example the DHT22.

 Now download and run the [Arduino_Sketch_Adafruit32u4.ino](Arduino_Sketch_Adafruit32u4/Arduino_Sketch_Adafruit32u4.ino) file in the Arduino IDE.
 This code was created by merging the example code of both the sensors and the ttn-otaa example from the lmic library.
 Some required changes were made while merging the example codes.
 The user should change the network session key, app session key and device address in the code before compiling.
-These keys can be obtained from the TTN, SWM or other service providers.
+These keys can be obtained from the TTN account as shown in the [Services](#Services)section.

 ```
 // LoRaWAN NwkSKey, network session key